Finalization Services

 Import & Setup

-import { JsonRpcProvider, Wallet } from 'ethers';
+import { JsonRpcProvider, Wallet, parseEther } from 'ethers';

-} from '@matterlabs/zksync-js/ethers';
+import { createEthersClient, createEthersSdk, createFinalizationServices } from '@matterlabs/zksync-js/ethers';

-const l1 = new JsonRpcProvider(process.env.ETH_RPC!);
+const l1 = new JsonRpcProvider(process.env.L1_RPC!);

-const l2 = new JsonRpcProvider(process.env.ZKSYNC_RPC!);
+const l2 = new JsonRpcProvider(process.env.L2_RPC!);

 const signer = new Wallet(process.env.PRIVATE_KEY!, l1);